ZachBeta/DOOM.rb/WORKLOGS.md

   - Create demo system for replaying gameplay

 - [ ] Features
+  - Add HUD elements and minimap - use a minimap on bottom of screen rather than the toggle map mode for now
+  - Implement console for commands and cheats
   - Implement texture mapping for walls
-  - Add HUD elements and minimap
-  - Implement console for commands and cheats
   - Create gem structure (local only)

 ## Future